 That being said, companion planting simply requires a bit of practice.
 But, if you’re willing to put in the work and watch your crops as they grow, you’ll find yourself on your way to a successful garden.

 Want to learn more?
 Click here to learn what to do to stop mint spreading and here to learn about using mint to repel bugs.
-You can also find my guide to peppermint companion plants here and all my guides to growing mint here.
+You can also find my guide to peppermint companion plants here, spearmint companion plants here and all my guides to growing mint here.

 Suzi is a stay at home mom who juggles earning money online whilst raising 2 kids.
 She’s passionate about continual self development and earning money online for the benefit of herself and others.